tiagoamp/sjc-automatizador/README.md

 <b> Why is it published in Github? </b>

 The application was published in github to help the company to get knowledge in its source code, since it can be sustained by others developers if it was necessary.
-It is an open project and there are not confidential information in ths ource code.
+It is an open project and there are not confidential information in this source code.

 There are some known <b> TO DOs </b> that will be included in this git project (issues).